Forum Discussion

 From “No” to “Now”: A 7-Layer Strategy for Enterprise AI Safety

 Traditional security perimeters are ineffective against the “slow bleed” of AI leakage - where data moves through prompts, clipboards, and autonomous agents rather than bulk file transfers.
-To secure this landscape, a 7-layer defense-in-depth model is required to treat the conversation itself as the new perimeter.
+To secure this environment, a 7-layer defense-in-depth model is required to treat the conversation itself as the new perimeter.

 1. Identity: The Only Verifiable Perimeter